 If you or a loved one have been injured by another’s negligence and have filed a claim or a lawsuit, you may know about subrogation.
 Under Indiana law, when you suffer a personal injury due to another’s negligent behavior, you are entitled to compensation for lost wages, medical expenses, and related damages.
 This may sound simple, but proving negligence can often times be difficult.

-Legally, subrogation lets a party with no liability for your injuries – for example, your own insurance company – compensate you and then seek repayment from the party that actually has liability.
+Legally, subrogation allows a party with no liability for your injuries – for example, your own insurance company – to compensate you and seek repayment from the liable party.

-Your attorney should be able to explain how subrogation can affect your personal injury case and in what way it may impact any awards, benefits, settlements, or verdicts you might receive.
+Even in the simplest personal injury cases, subrogation can raise some difficult legal questions, so having a personal injury attorney will be to your benefit should those questions arise.
+Your attorney should be able to explain how subrogation can affect your personal injury case and in what way it may impact any awards, benefits, settlements, or verdicts you may receive.

-A party that pays compensation to a personal injury victim but has no liability is referred to as a collateral source.
+A non-liable party paying compensation to a personal injury victim is referred to as a collateral source.
 It is often an insurance company and sometimes an agency of the government.